 The top five reasons would be:

-- That the consumer still wants to feel, touch, and try on the product.
+- That the consumer still wants to feel, touch, and try on clothing.

 - That the consumers may ascertain the quality as well as the authenticity of the product/brand they are about to buy.

-- That the consumers won’t have to wait for the item to be delivered.
+- That the consumers won’t have to wait for the clothing to be delivered.

-- That the consumers still enjoy walking to the shop or store.
+- That consumers still enjoy walking to the shop or store.

-Selling your men’s fashion products offline is still quite an effective way to attract your customers, but let’s move on and talk about selling online.
+Selling your men’s clothing offline is still quite an effective way to attract your customers, but let’s move on and talk about selling online.